eighty20results/e20r-tracker/README.txt

         *** Values: N/A
         *** Default: N/A

-== ToDo ==
-* Add translation support to all english messages & javascript alerts.
-(Very partially done).

 == ChangeLog ==

 = 0.9.10 =
-Add timeout error handling to jQuery.ajax() or .post() operations.
+* Add timeout error handling to jQuery.ajax() or .post() operations
-Update shortcode section in Readme
+* Update shortcode section in Readme
+* Remove or comment out shortcode arguments that aren't used

 = 0.9.9 =